HyVIC: A Metric-Driven Spatio-Spectral Hyperspectral Image Compression Architecture Based on Variational Autoencoders: Experimental Results

 In the first set of experiments, we compare \ac{ours} with the state of the art on the HySpecNet-11k dataset. \autoref{fig:rd-plot-sota} (\subref{fig:rd-plot-sota-hyspecnet11k}) shows the \ac{rd} curves of the considered models, where the rate is expressed as the \ac{cr} in a logarithmic scale and the distortion is measured as \ac{psnr} in \ac{decibel}.
-Due to its metric-driven design adapted to the \ac{hsi} domain, \ac{ours} consistently achieves superior reconstruction fidelity compared to all state-of-the-art methods for $\acp{cr} > \num{32}$.
-At lower $\acp{cr} < \num{32}$, traditional approaches (i.e., JPEG2000 and \ac{pca}) achieve the best reconstruction quality, highlighting the effectiveness of predefined mathematical transformations in low-compression regimes.
+Due to its metric-driven design adapted to the \ac{hsi} domain, \ac{ours} consistently achieves higher reconstruction fidelity compared to all state-of-the-art methods for $\acp{cr} > \num{32}$.
+At lower $\acp{cr} < \num{32}$, {\acs{linerwkv}}-L achieves the highest reconstruction fidelity, as its specific design for lossless and near-lossless compression is particularly beneficial in this {\ac{cr}} range.
+However, this also poses a limitation in the achievable {\acp{cr}}, restricting {\acs{linerwkv}} to a relatively narrow {\ac{cr}} range.
+It is worth noting that at lower $\acp{cr} < \num{32}$, traditional approaches (i.e., JPEG2000 and \ac{pca}) also achieve better reconstruction quality than \ac{ours}, highlighting the effectiveness of predefined mathematical transformations in low-compression regimes.
 However, their reconstruction performance degrades rapidly as the \ac{cr} increases beyond this range, indicating a limited ability to maintain reconstruction fidelity under stronger compression constraints.
 This behavior highlights the need for learning-based compression that can better model the complex spatio-spectral redundancies of \acp{hsi} in scenarios with strict bandwidth or storage space constraints.
 For medium $\acp{cr} \in [ \num{32}, \num{512} ]$, \ac{ours} is highly effective as its metric-driven design allows for a transform capacity inside the latent and hyperlatent that is adjusted to the characteristics of \acp{hsi}.
 Due to balanced spatial and spectral feature learning, \ac{ours} reduces the entropy of the latent representation while simultaneously increasing reconstruction fidelity.
 For high $\acp{cr} > \num{512}$, \ac{ours} maintains strong reconstruction fidelity.
 However, its advantage diminishes compared to models with high spatial compression (e.g., \ac{sscnet}, \ac{hycass}, and mean \& scale hyperprior), as spatial redundancy becomes increasingly important in this \ac{cr} regime \cite{fuchs2025adjustable}.
 In summary, \ac{ours} improves upon \ac{hycass}, the formerly best-performing model, by \SI{4.66}{\decibel} in \ac{bdpsnr} across the entire \ac{rd} curve.
-Compared to the mean \& scale hyperprior, the metric-driven selection of our adjustable architecture yields substantial improvements, further highlighting the effectiveness of the proposed model.
+Compared to the mean \& scale hyperprior, the metric-driven selection of our configurable architecture yields substantial improvements, further highlighting the effectiveness of the proposed model.